zzuzjl/lowendscript/readme.md

 By default APC configured to use 16Mb for caching.
 To reduce ram usage, you may disable APC by moving or deleting the following file - /etc/php5/conf.d/apc.ini
 I recommend installing Ajenti and/or Webmin to manage your VPS.
+For security reasons delete, move or password protect "new_domain/public/phpinfo.php" file, which installed automatically on each new site installation.